James Marcus (English actor)

-James Marcus (born Brian T. James, 23 June 1942) is a British actor.
+James Marcus (born Brian Terence James, 23 June 1942 – 4 May 2020) was a British actor.
 He is best known for his performance as Georgie, one of the droogs in Stanley Kubrick's controversial film A Clockwork Orange (1971).

+Life and career

+Marcus was born as Brian Terence James in Romford, Essex on 23 June 1942.
 Before becoming an apprentice printer, he spent the majority of his teenage life performing gigs.
-After studying acting courses at the 15 Drama School in London, he had several roles in plays based on the works of Shakespeare.
+After studying acting courses at the 15 Drama School in London, he had several roles in plays based on the works of William Shakespeare.
 His first appearance on TV was the BBC show Hello, Good Evening and Welcome (1968).
-He also landed a role in the 1969 war comedy, The Virgin Soldiers.
+He also landed a role in the 1969 war comedy The Virgin Soldiers.

-In 1970, Kubrick got in touch with the young actor for an audition for his upcoming project, an adaptation of Anthony Burgess' novel A Clockwork Orange.
+In 1970, Kubrick got in touch with the young actor for an audition for his upcoming project, an adaptation of Anthony Burgess's novel A Clockwork Orange.
 Apart from his fight scenes, Kubrick was also impressed by James's dark demeanour and this won him the role.
-During filming, Kubrick described James as very professional.
+During filming, Kubrick described James as "very professional".

-His other TV appearances include UFO, Softly, Softly: Taskforce, The Sweeney, Doctor Who, Z-Cars and The Professionals.
+His other television appearances include UFO, Softly, Softly: Task Force, The Sweeney, Doctor Who, Z-Cars and The Professionals.
 He also appeared in the Robin Askwith vehicle Let's Get Laid (1977) with John Clive, another Clockwork Orange actor.
-He also starred in The Naked Civil Servant (1975) with John Hurt, and McVicar (1980) with Roger Daltrey.
+He also appeared in The Naked Civil Servant (1975) with John Hurt, and McVicar (1980) with Roger Daltrey.
+Marcus also appeared in the Thames Television comedy-drama Minder episode "It's a Sorry Lorry Morrie" (1989) in the role of a hard man named Morrie, and in the nostalgic Yorkshire Television series Heartbeat as Clive Loxton, a private investigator, in the episode "Blood Sports" (1995).

-One of his other memorable roles is that of station officer Sidney Tate in the pilot and series 1-3 of the popular LWT Fire fighting drama London's Burning.
-He also directed the nihilistic Tank Malling (1989) which featured Ray Winstone.
+One of his other memorable roles is that of station officer Sidney Tate in the pilot and series 1–3 of the popular LWT fire fighting drama London's Burning.
+He also directed the nihilistic Tank Malling (1989), which featured Ray Winstone.

-He is currently involved in the TV/film industry devoting his time to acting (his recent role was in The Bill), producing and screen-writing.
+In August 2024, acting union Equity announced that Marcus had died.
+It transpired that Marcus had died four years prior, on 4 May 2020, at the age of 77.